Coixtlahuaca

 Coixtlahuaca (Chocho: Nguichee; Mixtec: Yodzocoo; Nahuatl: Coaixtlahuacan) was a pre-Columbian Mesoamerican state in the Mixteca Alta (now San Juan Bautista Coixtlahuaca in the Mexican state of Oaxaca).
 Coixtlahuaca was a multi-ethnic polity, inhabited by both Chochos and Mixtecs.
 In addition to the Chocho and Mixtec languages, Nahuatl was used as a lingua franca.
 Its name means "plain of snakes".
-The state also exerted power over the Cuicatecans.
+The state also exerted power over the Cuicatecs.

-Coixtlahuaca was defeated by the Aztecs under Moctezuma I in the 15th century.
+Coixtlahuaca was defeated by the Mexica under Moctezuma I in the 15th century, and the previous ruler Ātōnaltzin was subsequently executed.
+Thereafter, it became the capital of a tributary province that covered the entire Nochixtlan valley as well as what is now the Cuicatlán District.
+The Mexica decision to give it jurisdiction over the Mixtec towns to the south may have been part of a strategy to counter their political power.
+Coixtlahuaca was home to an Mexica garrison and governor, and paid tribute of decorated clothing, warrior costumes, shields, greenstone strings, quetzal feathers, cochineal, gold dust, and a feathered headpiece.
+Early tribute consisted of mantas, chili, cotton, sea salt, dyes, and possibly gourd bowls.
+Coixtlahuaca had a large market and had trade ties to the Valley of Mexico, Cholula, the Oaxaca Valley, the rest of the Mixteca Alta, and the Pacific coast.

-According to Hernán Cortés, envoys of Coixtlahuaca surrendered to the Spanish in September 1520.
+According to Hernán Cortés, envoys of Coixtlahuaca surrendered to the Spaniards in September 1520.
 Coixtlahuaca was incorporated into New Spain as the municipality of San Juan Bautista Coixtlahuaca.